I know, I know; I am a bad, delinquent blogger. I have not posted since my last Magpie Moments. Let the floggings begin.

 I was still doing death penalty appellate work at the time, and we were a few days into an evidentiary hearing, what may have been my first evidentiary hearing.
 We’d left Tallahassee with a rental van full of boxes (I’ll never forget how close our investigator came to losing an eye to a bungee cord securing the stacks) and a couple of suits a piece.

-I may have mentioned this before, but I never ate well during evidentiary hearings.
+I never ate well during evidentiary hearings.
 It wasn’t just our tendency to eat at the Denny’s next door to the motel; it’s what my grandmother would have called “nerves.”

 The weeks leading up to the hearings were always a blur of last-minute preparation, and the hearings themselves were one long, adrenaline-fueled, sleep-deprived rush.
 I loved that rush, but like many other drugs, while I was riding it I just couldn’t eat.

 That is, until the lead attorney took us to the Brooksville version of Rosalia’s.

 The candle-lit surfaces (yes, red votives) of the dark wooden tables felt cozy and comforting, and while I still couldn’t quite relax, for an evening I could at least tone down the humming in my body.
 The salad was nothing special, but the eggplant parmesan was heavenly.
 I couldn’t eat much of it, but the few bites I did manage comforted my raw edges.